How to Handle Duplicate Records

 Henrik Rasmussen

-It is a major task for IPDb to make sure that we minimize the number of duplicates found in IPDb, as it is confusing to all of us.
+It is a major task for IPDb to make sure that we minimise the number of duplicates found on the IPDb App, as it is confusing to all of us.

-Our first line of defense is the duplicate filter that is running while we insert new records.
-At times, the potential duplicate window will pop up and suggest that a user may be about to insert a record already in IPDb.
+Our first line of defence is the duplicate filter that is running while we insert new records.
+At times, the potential duplicate window will pop up, suggesting that a user may be about to insert a record already in IPDb.

-Read this article on how to handle this situation...
+Please read this article on how to handle this situation.

-Nevertheless, duplicates may still find their way into IPDb at times.
-This article will explain to you how to handle duplicates that have slipped through the net.
+Nevertheless, duplicates may still find their way into IPDb, at times.
+This article will explain how to handle duplicate records that have slipped through the net.

 NOTE:

-A word of warning to start off with.
+A word of warning to start with.
 Some puzzles may SEEM to be duplicates, as they look exactly the same.
-However, they may be ever so slightly different and will therefore be treated as separate records instead of duplicates in IPDb.
+However, they may be ever so slightly different and will, therefore, be treated as separate records instead of duplicates in IPDb.

 This typically happens if the same puzzle is produced in different factories/countries.
-It may also happens if a puzzle was sold out, and a second edition was produced years later.
+It may also happen that if a puzzle was previously sold out, and a second edition was produced, years later

 There are likely to be more instances where puzzles that appear the same, but are not, which makes the problem of duplicates even more frustrating.